-In addition to teaching through Elephant Rock and her full-time role as editor at the University of Minnesota, Jeannine serves as Nonfiction Editor for Orison Books and reviewer for Up the Staircase Quarterly and as a volunteer writing mentor for the Association of Writers and Writing Program's Writer-to-Writer Program and the Minnesota Prison Writing Workshop.
+In addition to teaching through Elephant Rock and her full-time role as editor at the University of Minnesota, Jeannine is on the teaching faculty of the Minnesota Prison Writing Workshop (MPWW).
+She also serves as a volunteer writing mentor for MPWW as well as for the Association of Writers and Writing Program's Writer-to-Writer Program.
 She draws from two decades of journalism and creative nonfiction writing, with several published nonfiction books and a children's picture book.
-She earned her MFA in fiction from Vermont College of Fine Arts and her creative work has appeared in many journals and won awards including the Curt Johnson Prose Award, the Proximity Essay Prize, and the Masters Review Emerging Writers Award, plus two Pushcart Prize nominations.
+She earned her MFA in fiction from Vermont College of Fine Arts and her creative work has appeared in many journals and has won awards including the Curt Johnson Prose Award, the Proximity Essay Prize, and a Masters Review Emerging Writers Award.
+Her work has been nominated for Pushcart Prizes and supported by Millay Colony for the Arts and Brush Creek Foundation for the Arts.
 She recently completed her first novel and has successfully helped writers complete more than a dozen published books, nonfiction and fiction.
 Most of all, she supports writers with crucial tools for tapping into the creative back channel and opening to the surprise of original voice ... again and again.

-Focus can be on craft, structuring a project and goal setting, reversing writer's block, creativity building, feedback and revision, staying on track, meeting deadlines, or all of the above as needed.
+Focus can be on craft, structuring a project and goal setting, breaking through writer's block, creativity building, feedback and revision, staying on track, meeting deadlines, or all of the above as needed.
 In person or distance.
 Rate: $110/hour.
-Minimum commitment of 4 hours.

 Jeannine has worked for a variety of magazines and publishers as an editor, and has won awards from the Medill School of Journalism for editing.
 In addition to magazine editing, Jeannine has extensive experience with book-length projects (coaching, collaborative writing, ghosting, developmental editing, and manuscript evaluation and critique).
 In-person or distance.
 Rate: by the project.